propellerlabsio/meteor-ui5-website/README.md

 ## Demo

+### Next up
+1. Remove debugging version in UI5 bootstrap and/or make our code work with debugging on / off.

 ### Planned
 1. Add comprehensive demo app that showcases many features of UI5 and shows source code for how to do it.
 1. Build tutorial around ToDo's - seems to be industry standard simple demo/tutorial app.